takeshimg92/takeshimg92.github.io/_posts/2023-08-04-cosmology.md

 All these parameters can be inferred from complex cosmological and astronomical observations, such as the [Planck mission](https://www.esa.int/Science_Exploration/Space_Science/Planck_overview) launched in 2009.

-For me, at that time, the important thing was not how they were obtained, but the fact that, with some algebraic manipulation, the equation above could be broght into one where we can explicitly calculate the *age of the Universe*!
+For me, at that time, the important thing was not how they were obtained, but the fact that, with some algebraic manipulation, the equation above could be brought into one where one could explicitly calculate the *age of the Universe*!
 It would suffice to isolate time as a function of the scale factor, and integrate between the Big Bang and now.

 Now, this wasn't explicitly part of my research, but I felt like I had to do it.
 It just seemed like such an exciting thing to do, and not too complex -- differential equation solvers are available [even in Excel](https://www.exceldemy.com/solve-differential-equation-in-excel/).